ATTX-project/ATTX-project.github.io/attx_project/Use-case-Jyvaskyla.md

 [Documentation](https://confluence.csc.fi/pages/viewpage.action?pageId=65922061) about the data harvested by VIRTA.

 2017 harvested data includes link to the parallel published version, but this information is missing from 2015 model and less strict in 2016, so there is room for ATTX type of broker to fill in the blanks.
+Also, VIRTA data model does not include any information about the version (preprint, post-print...) of parallel published version, which is something that could be included in our use case.

 ### CRIS systems